 Do dog breeders pay tax?

-Yes, dog breeders must pay tax on any income earned from selling puppies if their total income exceeds £1,000 per year (after expenses).
+All dog breeder’s must declare income earned from selling puppies if their total income exceeds £1,000 per year.
 HMRC considers this a trading activity, so it must be reported through Self Assessment.

 HMRC tax deductions for dog breeders